koutsoulis/CryptoFeedAggregator/README.md

 This repo is mainly about a server that consumes a small fragment of the APIs of Binance and Coinbase (cryptocurrency exchanges) and provides a common API for both downstream.
 Additionally, when multiple downstream subscribers ask for the same market feed, the server procures a single copy of it from the upstream and shares it among them.

 The primary server subproject is under the `./server` directory.
-There's a live instance of the server hosted on ~~AWS~~Hetzner.
-You can query this instance using the demo at <https://app.kotopoulion.xyz>.
-There's also a Grafana dashboard monitoring which market feeds the server is streaming at any given time, found at <https://metrics2.kotopoulion.xyz/d/qWs5DLUIk/number-of-concurrent-streams>.
+There's a live instance of the server hosted on Hetzner Cloud.
+You can query this instance using the demo at <https://feeds.koutsoulis.work>.
+There's also a Grafana dashboard monitoring which market feeds the server is streaming at any given time, found at <https://metrics.koutsoulis.work/d/qWs5DLUIk/number-of-concurrent-streams>.

 I came up with this project to give myself an opportunity to explore the [Typelevel stack](https://typelevel.org/).